-Stamford Best Place to Live in the UK 2019
+Stamford Voted One of the UK's Best Places to Live 2019

 It has more than 600 listed buildings – every one different, with plenty to catch your attention, from gargoyles and carvings to medieval almshouses.
 It continues to ooze class on a day-to-day level, too.The Times 2019

 Stamford is located in the East Midlands of England, just off the A1 (the main road north from London to York and Edinburgh).
 It is ideally situated for those looking to relocate to the countryside, from the city, without losing their links to the urban jungle.